Why is it so hard to let go of the past?

 The problem with holding on to the past is that it doesn’t exist.
+However, you let the past hurt you anyway.

 - You’re held captive by a ghost who uses chains of your own making to enslave you.